-Offered in 1999-2000 and every third year.
+Offered in 2002-2003 and every third year.

 3320 Directing

 4 credits

 Principles of staging the play through projects designed to provide a wide range of experience in approaching the particular problems of the director.

-Prerequisite: Theatre Arts 1113 or 1151 or permission of the instruct.
-Offered in 2000-2001 and in alternate years.
+Prerequisite: Theatre Arts 1113 or 1151 or permission of the instructor.

+Offered in 2002-2003 and in alternate years.

 3328 Playwriting

 4 credits

 The principles of playwriting through the analysis of scripts written for the stage.
 The techniques and demands of playwriting are developed through the construction and composition of original scripts and adaptations.

-Offered as needed.
+Offered in 2001-2002 and as needed.

 3330 Performance Laboratory

 2 credits

 A practicum in acting associated with a production from the department's theatre season which provides the student with acting challenges at an advanced level.
 Prerequisites: Theatre Arts 1113 or 1151 and permission of the instructor.

 This course may be repeated for credit.

 3332 Production Laboratory

 2 credits

 A practicum in design or technical theatre associated with a production from the department's theatre season which provides the student with design challenges at an advanced level.

 Prerequisites: Theatre Arts 1111 and permission of the instructor.

 This course may be repeated for credit.

-Theatre Arts + + -

-- Theatre Arts

 3334 Management Laboratory

 2 credits

 A practicum in stage management, box office management, or theatre management associated with a production from the department's theatre season which provides the student with management challenges at an advanced level.

+Prerequisite: Theatre Arts 2244 or termission

-Prerequisites: Theatre Arts 224 or permission of the instructor.
+Prerequisite: Theatre Arts 2244 or permission of the instructor.

 This course may be repeated for credit.

 3336 Directing Laboratory

 2 credits

 A practicum in play directing associated with a production from the department's theatre season which provides the student with directing challenges at an advanced level.

 Prerequisites: Theatre Arts 3320 and permission of the instructor.

 This course may be repeated for credit.

-3338 Dramaturgy Laboratory 2 credits
+3338 Dramaturgy Laboratory

+2 credits

 A practicum in dramaturgy associated with a production from the department's theatre season which provides the student with dramaturgical challenges at an advanced level.

-Prerequisite: permission of the instructor.
+Prerequisite: Permission of the instructor.

 This course may be repeated for credit.

 3340 Playwriting Laboratory

 2 credits

 A practicum in playwriting associated with a production from the department's theatre season which provides the student with playwriting challenges at an advanced level.

 Prerequisites: Theatre Arts 3328 and permission of the instructor.

 This course may be repeated for credit.

 3350 Shakespeare

 4 credits

 A study of Shakespeare's major works from the poetry through the major tragedies.

 Humanities.

 Cross-listed with English 3350.